markozeman/Reinforcement-Learning/README.md

 # Reinforcement-Learning
-Implementation of reinforcement learning in Python.
+Implementation of (deep) reinforcement learning in Python.